Skip to content

 • Section 609.494, Solicitation Of Juveniles

-As you can see, these criminal statutes relate to prostitution and child sex abuse crimes; and to soliciting mentally impaired or juveniles to commit a criminal act.
+As you can see, these criminal statutes relate to prostitution and child sex abuse; and to soliciting mentally impaired or juveniles to commit criminal acts.
 And some of them define “Solicit” to mean “commanding, entreating, or attempting to persuade a specific person.”

 Aiding and abetting